nabto/ionic-starter-nabto/README.md

 * Device management through local discovery and bookmarks for later access
 * RSA fingerprint based pairing of local devices with app for secure remote access
-* Access control and user management
+* On-device access control and user management (self-contained, no need for any central configuration)
 * Example page for heating control to demonstrate actual device interaction - can be replaced with specific remote control for your IoT scenario
 * Takes full benefit of the Nabto framework to ensure secure, high performance remote access